felixlopz/hubrise-test-task/content/docs/en/connections.md

 ---

-**IMPORTANT NOTE**: If you may use the app again, you should block it rather than disconnect it.
+**IMPORTANT NOTE**: If you might use the app again, you should block it rather than disconnect it.

 ---